-- 3. How to assess a significant difference in the estimates of the mitigation effects of the same PaMs in 2020 reported in the BR compared with the previous BR/NC - If the ERT identifies a significant difference in the information reported on the mitigation effects of the same PaMs in two consecutive submissions without explanation in the BR, the ERT should clarify with the Party the reasons for such a difference, recognizing that the estimates of mitigation effects could have been revised and that PaMs may evolve over time.
-Differences could be due to changes in methods, assumptions or national circumstances or other factors influencing the estimation of the effects of mitigation actions. - The ERT may take note of such differences and the reasons behind them and record this information in the TRR. - 4.
-How to review information under paragraphs 3, 7 and 24 of the UNFCCC reporting guidelines on BRs on domestic institutional arrangements - The scope of the requirements to report on institutional arrangements under paragraphs 3, 7 and 24 of the UNFCCC reporting guidelines on BRs may be interpreted as overlapping. - The ERT should review whether information addressing each of the paragraphs has been reported, recognizing that information on national inventory arrangements pertains to GHG emissions and trends (para.
+- 3. How to assess a significant difference in the estimates of the mitigation effects of the same PaMs in 2020 reported in the BR compared with the previous BR/NC - The ERT may take note of such differences and the reasons behind them and record this information in the TRR. - 4.
+How to review information under paragraphs 3, 7 and 24 of the UNFCCC reporting guidelines on BRs on domestic - The scope of the requirements to report on institutional arrangements under paragraphs 3, 7 and 24 of the UNFCCC reporting guidelines on BRs may be interpreted as overlapping. - The ERT should review whether information addressing each of the paragraphs has been reported, recognizing that information on national inventory arrangements pertains to GHG emissions and trends (para.
 3), information on changes in domestic compliance, MRV and evaluation of progress (para.
 7) pertains to mitigation actions and evaluation of progress made towards targets, and information on self-assessment of compliance with emission reduction commitments (para.
 24) pertains to information on targets.